ansht3/Ansht3/README.md

 # Hi there! 👋

-## I'm a full-stack developer and AI Engineer
+## I'm a full-stack developer and AI engineer

 Please email me to look at my private repositories: tandon39@purdue.edu